timanrebel/AndroidContext/README.md

 }
 ```

-Android Context will keep track of which Activity is currently active and will fire the `paused` and `resumedz events appropriately, when the app goes into the background / comes into foreground.
+Android Context will keep track of which Activity is currently active and will fire the `paused` and `resumed` events appropriately, when the app goes into the background / comes into foreground.
 Does currently not support `pause` and `resume`.